How to Create a Slideshow with Renderforest?

 You can also include your business email, add links to your website or other social channels, and choose to overlay them on your channel art.

-While these steps are not mandatory, they give more comprehensive information about your channel and brand.
+While these steps are not mandatory, they give more comprehensive information about your YouTube channel and brand.

 Once you are done with the customization, take a look at your channel from the perspective of returning subscribers.

-After you've created your channel and customized it, it's time to explore the vast functions it offers.
+After you've created your YouTube account and customized it, it's time to explore the vast functions it offers.